lunarphp/lunar/docs/src/getcandy/products.md

 ## Overview

 Products are generally what you will be selling in your store.
 You define all your attributes against the product and products can also have variations.
-In GetCandy a product will always have at least one variation.
+In Lunar a product will always have at least one variation.
 From a UX point of view, it will just look like you're editing a single product, but behind the scenes you'll be editing one variant.

 Products also belong to a `ProductType` and aside from the attributes, which you are free to define yourself, will have a base SKU and a brand name.